Last modified: December 9, 2020

 Notification of Changes to This Policy

-Personal Data Collected Through the Website
+Information Collected Through the Website

-The Company takes certain precautions to protect our users’ information and to limit the risk that it will be accessed without authorization, including use of certain industry standard technologies and practices.
-We cannot, however, ensure or warrant the security of any information you transmit to the Company, and you do so at your own risk.
-If the Company learns of a security systems breach, then we may attempt to notify you electronically so that you can take appropriate protective steps.
-The Company may post a notice on the Website if a security breach occurs.
+Company takes certain precautions to protect our users’ information and to limit the risk that it will be accessed without authorization, including use of certain industry standard technologies and practices.
+We cannot, however, ensure or warrant the security of any information you transmit to Company, and you do so at your own risk.
+If Company learns of a security systems breach, then we may attempt to notify you electronically so that you can take appropriate protective steps.
+Company may post a notice on the Website if a security breach occurs.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.
 To receive a free written notice of a security breach, or if you have any questions about the security of the Website, please contact us at info@ImmunityBio.com

 Unsecured Email Warning

-Please note that any information you send to the Company via email is sent via an unsecured email link.
+Please note that any information you send to Company via email is sent via an unsecured email link.
 Due to the nature of the Internet, there is a possibility that unsecured (unencrypted) email could be intercepted and read by third parties.
-The Company assumes no responsibility for interception of confidential information (including in a resume or CV) that you send in an unsecured (unencrypted) email message.
+Company assumes no responsibility for interception of confidential information (including in a resume or CV) that you send in an unsecured (unencrypted) email message.

 Use of Personal Data Collected Through This Website